 A mobile application was built to demonstrate how augmented reality could be used to add an element of interactivity, providing users with more information about the artefacts displayed in the Manchester Jewish Museum as well as ‘gamifying’ the visitor experience for children.

-Led by Professor Carol Atkinson, researchers from the Faculty of Business and Law’s Centre for People and Performance recommend increased adoption of secure contracts for the majority of domiciliary care workers and for zero-hour contracts to be used sparingly.
+Led by Professor Carol Atkinson, researchers from he Decent Work and Productivity Research Centre recommend increased adoption of secure contracts for the majority of domiciliary care workers and for zero-hour contracts to be used sparingly.

 Providing HR Support for Small and Medium Sized Enterprises (SMEs)